Mike the Tiger: Mike V (1990–2007)

 Mike V was considered to have the best personality of all the tigers that have served as LSU's symbol.
 Originally named Stevie, he was donated by Dr. Thomas and Caroline Atchison of the Animal House Zoological Park in Moulton, Alabama.
 Born on October 19, 1989, the 7 lb baby tiger was introduced to LSU fans at a basketball game in February 1990.
 In his 17-year reign, Mike V saw an LSU football team win another National Championship (in 2003) and received both a new trailer and a massive renovation of his enclosure.

 In March 2007, Mike V officially began a three-stage retirement.
 His personal vet, David Baker, cited his age and health as reasons.
 Mike V retained his mascot status and lived in his on-campus habitat until his death.

-Mike the Tiger died on May 18, 2007, at 2:23 AM, which coincided with the undergraduate commencement ceremonies.
+Mike V died on May 18, 2007, at 2:23 AM, which coincided with the undergraduate commencement ceremonies.
 The cause of death was renal failure.